Welcome to The Behavioral Medicine Research & Training Foundation

 Hands-On Training: We can conduct mentoring and training for people anywhere in the world because we use programs which show us what trainees’ computers are doing as they conduct assessments and interventions and can listen to the session through voice over internet protocols such as SKYPE.

 Conferences: The Foundation hosts telephone conferences in which key experts gather to discuss crucial issues in psychophysiology.

 Please note: Interested primarily in EEG?

-We will soon (January 2018) offer a neuroanatomy and physiology basic course.
+We are now offering a neuroanatomy and physiology basic course.
 Prior to that, the material on neuroanatomy in our A&P course and our EEG biofeedback / neurofeedback course provide essential information you need to understand how brain structures and functions impact EEG biofeedback.
 Of most importance, typical neuroanatomy courses do NOT include much of the important information you need to know about how hormones and other functions influence the brain and can overwhelm anything we do with neurofeedback.
 People who want more depth in neuroanatomy and neurophysiology should take our advanced course in January.